dkhamsing/open-source-ios-apps/README.md

 - Artsy: The Art World in Your Pocket
   - https://github.com/artsy/eigen
   - https://itunes.apple.com/app/artsy-art-world-in-your-pocket/id703796080
+- [DoubanFM](https://github.com/XVXVXXX/DoubanFM): The DoubanFM for iPhone, using AFN and MPMoviePlayer
 - [Flickr-Search](https://github.com/alikaragoz/Flickr-Search/): Simple app which consumes the Flickr Search API
 - [PhotoBrowser](https://github.com/MoZhouqi/PhotoBrowser): A simple iOS Instagram photo browser 🔶
 - Poppins: House all your favorite GIFs and easily share them with your friends and family 🔶